 And those Archie comics?
 You can get them in every language now, but they were not nearly as exciting as I was imagining.
 I think I’ll stick with the new Black Panther instead.

-If you’re feeling inspired, head over to the Lingoda website and sign u for your week trial.
-You’ll be surprised how quickly you’re speaking skills will improve!
+If you’re feeling inspired, head over to the Lingoda website and sign up for your 7 day trial.
+You’ll be surprised how quickly you’re speaking (and comic booking reading) skills will improve!